 The example that readily comes to mind here is languages.
 Do you watch things in one language only?

 If so, I see how that could become boring after a while.
-For a variety of other perspectives, I recommend watching content in dozens of other languages that span several continents.
+For various other perspectives, I recommend watching content in many different languages that span several continents.
 There aren’t always English subtitles available, and that’s okay.
 If the content is visual enough, you’ll still be able to understand what’s going on.

-I’ve really enjoyed watching content in many, many languages.
-There is a lot of rich, multi-dimensional storytelling available from all over the world, and not all of it is in English.
+I’ve enjoyed watching content in many, many languages.
+Much rich, multi-dimensional storytelling is available from all over the world, and not all of it is in English.

-Besides other languages, you can watch other genres that you wouldn’t normally or haven’t otherwise seen.
+Besides other languages, you can watch different genres you wouldn’t normally or haven’t seen.

 You can watch some great educational content to expand your knowledge and increase your skills.

-You’ll increase your intelligence, expand your awareness, and become more well-rounded as you dive into other languages, other genres, and other topics.
+You’ll increase your intelligence, expand your awareness, and become more well-rounded as you dive into other languages, genres, and topics.

 6. The Music You Hear

-If listening to songs about break ups is your thing, then maybe you can listen to something positive instead.
+If listening to songs about breakups is your thing, you can listen to something positive instead.